LandRegistry/llc-map-prototype/readme.md

 # Local Land Charges Map Prototype
 ## October 2023

-This repo is an stand alone example of an editable [openlayers](https://openlayers.org/) map within the GDS prototype kit
+This repo is an stand alone example of an editable [openlayers](https://openlayers.org/) map within the GDS prototype kit.
+The original version was refined to improve accessibility, including adding keyboard navigation to add and remove pre-defined areas on the map.

+The map is currently deployed on [Heroku](https://llc-map-prototype-db7fa4c7098c.herokuapp.com/).

 ## Running this app